Helena Ricketts loves cooking from scratch and sharing her recipes with anyone who wants to try something new in the world of food.

-Easy Homemade Apple Jelly
+Easy Homemade Apple Jelly Recipe

-Choosing the right fruit juice will make or break you jelly.
+Choosing the right fruit juice will make or break your jelly.
 You want to choose a juice that is 100% fruit juice with no preservatives or additives.
-If you are conscious of GMO's, choose an organic apple juice to make your apple jelly.
+If you are conscious of GMOs, choose an organic apple juice to make your apple jelly.
 The better and higher quality the apple juice, the better the jelly will be.
 You can also use frozen apple juice to make this jelly.
 Just follow the directions for making the juice first.

 Sugar is another important ingredient in jelly.
 I personally prefer Domino sugar for the simple fact that it is made with cane sugar instead of sugar beets.
 Some sugar beets have been genetically modified and I try to stay away from GMO products as much as possible.